Alpaca00/timespy/README.md

 ### TimeSpy

 Android app that helps you monitor which apps you use, how often and for how long.
-It gives you insights into your daily app habits - all locally, without any trackers or analytics.
+It gives you insights into your daily app habits or helps with testing - all locally, without any trackers or analytics.

-### Features

 - View recent app activity (foreground events)
 - See launch counts per app (Android 10+ / API 29+)